 Your weekly posts in the Discussion Forum will require you to adequately cover the issues under discussion in at least 200 words.
+In addition, you will have to respond to post by two classmates.
 The Forum is your opportunity to interact and share with your classmates about the literature or film in each week's lesson.
-Give thoughtful consideration to the prompts/questions before posting your response.
-Carefully and thoughtfully read the comments of your peers before posting your response.
+Give thoughtful consideration to the weekly prompts/questions and carefully read the comments of your peers before posting your response.
 You must discuss specific evidence from the story (quotes, plot details, etc.) to support your points.
 You will integrate your quotations into your analysis.
 This means that you must analyze quotations and other evidence; in other words, you will discuss the significance of your quotations/plot details and explain clearly how they support your claims about the story.
 Don't forget to provide parenthetical citations for your quotes using MLA citation style.
 When you write your posts, always keep in mind that you are engaging in a conversation about a text; try to enlarge the conversation and avoid repeating what others have already said.

-Since each weekly discussion post is worth 10 points, the rubric below indicates the skills you must demonstrate in order to earn points for your discussion posting.
+The rubric below indicates the skills you must demonstrate in order to earn points for your discussion posting.